-the record date, or their legal proxy holders, are challed to vote at the armidal meeting.
 By Order of the Board of Directors,

-San Diego, California William H. Rastetter
+/s/ William H. Rastetter

-[●], 2024 Chair of the Board
+San Diego, California April 26, 2024 William H. Rastetter Chair of the Board

 Please vote your shares promptly to ensure the presence of a quorum at the annual meeting.
 You may vote your shares over the Internet or via a toll-free telephone number.
 If you received a paper copy of a proxy or voting instruction card by mail, you may submit your proxy or voting instruction card for the annual meeting by completing, signing, dating and returning your proxy or voting instruction card.
 Please follow the instructions beginning on page 1 of the accompanying proxy statement to vote.